-Two senators are asking banking regulators and the IRS to look into the practices of tax preparation company Intuit TurboTax.
+New Hampshire U.S. Sen. Jeanne Shaheen is joining with Massachusetts senator Elizabeth Warren to ask federal banking regulators and the IRS to look into the practices of tax preparation company Intuit TurboTax.

 In question is the relationship between Intuit TurboTax and Green Dot Bank.

-For some customers, Intuit’s TurboTax deposited their refunds in the Utah-based Green Dot bank, where those taxpayers did not have accounts.
+They said New Hampshire and Massachusetts taxpayers told them that instead of refunds being deposited into taxpayer bank accounts, Intuit’s TurboTax deposited their refunds in the Utah-based Green Dot bank, where those taxpayers did not have accounts.
 Because they were not considered Green Dot customers, the senators wrote, the taxpayers could not get through an automated phone system to track down their refunds, and their normal banks did not have any record of the refunds.